grimmpp/cloud-foundry-resource-scheduler/README.md

 ## Technical data
 * Used Spring Cloud Open **Service Broker API**
+* The application is a multi-instance application.
+It can be scaled to more than one application instance.
 * **Spring Boot** is used as Java Framework
   * **Spring Boot Security** (Basic Auth) is implemented.
   * **Spring Boot JPA & Hibernate** is used for DB connection.